HackIndiaXYZ/ai-agents-hackathon-2026-10minutes/README.md

 - Continuously **grows its own dataset** via an adaptive data loop that logs, anonymises, and re-ingests every user interaction
 - Builds a **personal knowledge graph** per user, tracking financial literacy across 6 domains and adapting responses to their level

+## Watch how it works here at - https://www.youtube.com/watch?v=kyCDXDsLe70
 ---

 ## Live Demo Flow